extra-p/extrap-gpr/README.md

 To check the number of measurements `ls /work/scratch/mr52jiti/data/quicksilver/ | wc -l`.
 Some of the measurements did not run successfully.
 See with `ls *.er /work/scratch/mr52jiti/data/quicksilver/quicksilver.p*/profile.cubex | wc -l` the ones that actually have a profile.cubex.

-## Create analysis plot for all case studies
+#### Create analysis plot for all case studies

+After completing the analysis for all of the above case studies you can follow the below steps to recreate the plots containing the results for all case studies.

+Steps:

 1. `python paper_plot_case_studies.py`

-Running this command will create one plot containing all key information of the case studies.

-## Noise analysis for the case studies
+#### Noise analysis for the case studies

 To reproduce the noise analysis plot for the case studies use the analysis script provided.